funwithflutter/fun-with-flutter-blog/content/posts/provider-with-statenotifier.md

 }
 ```

 The code is pretty clear, we have an `increment` and `decrement` method, which directly change the `state`.
-This state object is retrieved from `StateNotifier` and is of type `int` .
+This state object is retrieved from `StateNotifier` and is of type `int` (as we specified).
 Every time the state changes any subscribers to the `Counter` instance will be notified.

-We can use this `Counter` like we would use a normal `ValueNotifier`.
-But for this tutorial we want to integrate `StateNotifier` with `Provider`.
+We can use this `Counter` like we would use a normal `ValueNotifier`, but for this tutorial we want to integrate our `Counter` with `Provider`.
 So let's do that.

 ### Using StateNotifier with Provider

 We'll use the [Flutter State Notifier](https://pub.dev/packages/flutter_state_notifier) package which add extra Flutter bindings to `StateNotifier`.
 This package is what allows us to integrate `StateNotifier` with `Provider` and our other widgets.

+***

 #### StateNotifierProvider: